tfresource/tfresource-website/topics/Freight_modeling.md

 In regions or states serving comparatively small volumes of discretionary (i.e. non-dispatched) truck traffic, a further simplification may made by simply correlating observed network truck counts to socioeconomic data to obtain a zone-level estimate of commercial vehicle trip productions and attractions.

+Assigning freight trips to a highway network involves some additional complications.
+See the [Freight Assignment](Freight_assignment) page for more details.